 Ingredients needed - boxed cake mix, green food coloring, cream cheese frosting, cake pop sticks, green candy melts, white heart sprinkles

 • Green Gel Food Coloring.
-Gel food coloring is best as it does not add extra liquid and looks vibrant.
+Gel food coloring is recommended because it provides a vibrant color without adding extra liquid to the batter.

 • White Heart Sprinkles.
-You need these to form the shamrock design on the cake pops.
+These are used to create the shamrock design on top of the cake pops.

 Get the entire recipe list at the bottom of the page.